-Given all that Morocco has to offer, you might be wondering how you’ll manage to see it all in a single week.
+Given all that Morocco has to offer, you might be wondering how you’ll manage to see it all in a Plan a Trip to Morocco for a Week Starting in Marrakech 7 days

-Here’s a varied travel itinerary that will show you some of Morocco greatest attractions.
+Plan a Trip to Morocco for a Week Starting in Marrakech 7 days: Here’s a varied travel itinerary that will show you some of Morocco greatest attractions.
 Discover fascinating natural landscapes, lively cities with historic medinas, and a millennium-old culture all await you.

 How to Plan It Yourself